WDSE (TV)

-WDSE (channel 8), branded PBS North, is a PBS member television station in Duluth, Minnesota, United States.
-Owned by the Duluth–Superior Area Educational Television Corporation, it is sister to adult album alternative radio station WDSE-FM (103.3).
-The two outlets share studios on rented space at the University of Minnesota Duluth; the television station's transmitter is located west of downtown Duluth in Hilltop Park.
+WDSE (channel 8) in Duluth, Minnesota, and WRPT (channel 31) in Hibbing, Minnesota, collectively branded PBS North, are PBS member television stations serving northeast Minnesota and northwest Wisconsin.
+Owned by the Duluth–Superior Area Educational Television Corporation, WDSE shares common ownership with adult album alternative radio station WDSE-FM (103.3).
+The two outlets share studios at the Sax Brothers Memorial Communications Center on the campus of the University of Minnesota Duluth on Niagara Court in the east side of Duluth; the television station's transmitter is located west of downtown Duluth in Hilltop Park.

-WRPT (channel 31) in Hibbing, Minnesota, operates as a full-time satellite of WDSE; this station's transmitter is located at Maple Hill Park south of Hibbing.
+WRPT operates as a full-time satellite of WDSE; this station's transmitter is located at Maple Hill Park south of Hibbing.
 WRPT covers areas of Minnesota's Iron Range (including Grand Rapids, Virginia and Chisholm) that receive a marginal to non-existent over-the-air signal from WDSE, although there is significant overlap between the two stations' contours otherwise.
-WRPT is a straight simulcast of WDSE; on-air references to WRPT are limited to Federal Communications Commission (FCC)-mandated hourly station identifications during programming.
+WRPT is a straight simulcast of WDSE; on-air references to WRPT are limited to Federal Communications Commission (FCC)–mandated hourly station identifications during programming.
 Aside from the transmitter, WRPT does not maintain any physical presence locally in Hibbing.